aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/patch_mgmt/patch_mgmt_org/README.md

 - Assumes a role in each member account to enable/disable the Patch Manager Solution.
 - Creates 3 Maintenance Windows:
    - One updates the SSM Agents on all Managed Instances.
-   - One scans for, or installs, missing patches on Managed Instances tagged as Windows.
+   - One scans for, or installs, missing **Security patches rated Critical or Important** and **Bugfixes** on Managed Instances tagged as Windows.
-   - One scans for, or installs, missing patches on Managed Instances tagged as Linux.
+   - One scans for, or installs, missing **Security patches rated Critical or Important** and **Bugfixes** on Managed Instances tagged as Linux.
 - Configures the [Default Host Configuration](https://docs.aws.amazon.com/systems-manager/latest/userguide/quick-setup-default-host-management-configuration.html) feature.
 - Ability to disable Patch Manager within all accounts and regions via a parameter and CloudFormation update event.